megalus/django-microsoft-sso/docs/quick_setup.md

 [Django Admin Interface](https://github.com/fabiocaccamo/django-admin-interface)
 and [Django Jet Reboot](https://github.com/assem-ch/django-jet-reboot).

-If the skin uses his own login template, the "Login with Microsoft" button will not be displayed.
+    If the skin uses his own login template, you will need create your own `admin/login.html` template to add both HTML from custom login.html from the custom package and from this library.

 ---